Enrique Pimentel Zúñiga: Early life

+Career

-On 29 Jul 1619, he was appointed during the papacy of Pope Paul V as Bishop of Valladolid.
+He was ordained a priest on 29 July 1619.
+On 29 July 1619, he was appointed during the papacy of Pope Paul V as Bishop of Valladolid.

-On 8 Dec 1619, he was consecrated bishop by Fernando Acevedo González, Archbishop of Burgos, with Juan Portocarrero, Bishop of Almería, serving as co-consecrator.
+On 8 December 1619, he was consecrated bishop by Fernando Acevedo González, Archbishop of Burgos, with Juan Portocarrero, Bishop of Almería, serving as co-consecrator.

-On 13 Feb 1623, he was appointed during the papacy of Pope Gregory XV as Bishop of Cuenca.
+On 13 February 1623, he was appointed during the papacy of Pope Gregory XV as Bishop of Cuenca.

-He served as Bishop of Cuenca until his death on 11 Jun 1653.
+He served as Bishop of Cuenca until his death on 11 June 1653.

+He was also President of the Council of Aragon between 1628 and 1632.

 Episcopal succession

 While bishop, he was the principal consecrator of: